morulus/postcss-import-sub/readme.md

 The rule consists of two parts:

 1. Conditions in which cases a rule should work.
-To do this, you specify a regular expression for _id_ (query string), _base_ (path to module which requires resource), or _module_ (resolved path by postcss-import).
+To do this, you specify a regular expression for _request_ (query string) and/or _base_ (path to module which requires resource).

 For example, you have `style.css` inside directory `app/components/Button`, which imports `colors.css`.